apavarino/Deadchest/commands-and-perms.md

-## Deadchest - Commands & Permission
+## Deadchest - Commands & Permissions
 Make sure you have [installed](https://apavarino.github.io/Deadchest/installation) the plugin before reading this step.

 This section describes commands and permissions provided by the plugin